SoundScapeRenderer/ssr/doc/manual/renderers.rst

 the functionality of the
 SSR renderers.

 ..
-[1]
+[2]
-   So far, only plane waves have a defined orientation.
+   So far, only planar sources have a defined orientation.
+By default, their orientation is always pointing from their nominal position to the reference point no matter where you move them.
+Any other information or updates on the orientation are ignored.
+You can changes this behavior by using either the command line option ``--no-auto-rotation``, using the ``AUTO_ROTATION`` configuration parameter, or hitting ``r`` in the GUI.